MrFogg866/DevOps_with_Cloud_AWS/README.md

 - this is usefull knowledge for a development team

-## how does it benefits the business What is Cloud computing
+## how does it benefits the business

--

-how does it benefits the business